 You can become a Community Service Worker if you have mandated hours of community service or are working off a fine for minor, non-violent offenses (traffic violations, minor misdemeanors).
 Your sentence cannot involve convictions of a violent or menacing nature, convictions of a sexual nature, convictions of theft or burglary, or weapons charges.

 Download and print the ECOSLO Timesheet, and bring it with you when you volunteer.
 It is your responsibility get your timesheet signed each shift and to submit your hours to ECOSLO.

 Out-of-county cases can volunteer through ECOSLO but must self-report their hours to the appropriate court.

-Timesheet must be submitted to ECOSLO by the 14th and the 29th of every month.
+Timesheets must be submitted to ECOSLO by the 14th and the last day of every month.

 Please notify ECOSLO if you plan to pay the balance of your fee.